 1. Authors, authors and more authors

 Nearly 50 authors, in fact, including 24 award winners, two New York Times bestsellers and one Pulitzer Prize winner will be on campus for the festival.
-Check out the full lineup here and be sure to pop on by the pop-up book shop where authors will be signing their books following each session.
+Be sure to pop on by the pop-up book shop where authors will be signing their books following each session.

 2. Lots of great art, too